Workshop - Introduction to Cost-Benefit Analysis for Evaluators

 Why Attend?

-CBA is an appraisal and economic evaluation technique that considers the economic, social, and environmental impacts of different projects, programs, and policies, in quantifiable and monetary terms.
+CBA is an appraisal and economic evaluation technique that considers the economic, social, environmental, and cultural impacts of projects, programs, and policies, monetising impacts where feasible and describing important impacts qualitatively where this is not possible.

-Widely used as an ex-ante (forward-looking) technique for appraising options and informing social decision-making, cost-benefit analysis is becoming increasingly important in ex-post (after the event) economic evaluation.
+Widely used as an ex-ante (forward-looking) technique for appraising options and informing social decision-making, CBA is becoming increasingly important in ex-post (after the event) economic evaluation.

-Across state and territory governments, CBA is the preferred method of economic assessment.
+Across Australian state and territory governments, CBA is the preferred method for economic assessment.

 Learning Outcomes

-• How CBA compares to other types of economic analysis
+How CBA compares with other types of economic analysis

-• How to review, interpret and communicate results of a CBA
+How to review, interpret and communicate the results of a CBA

-• Where to find useful resources for CBA
+Where to find useful guidance and resources for CBA

 Workshop Audience